aditya-patil-00/medical-prescription-app/README.md

 - **Streamlit Frontend**: The user interface where users interact with the app.
 - **OCR Module**: Extracts text from uploaded prescription images.
-- **Chatbot Module**: Handles user queries related to medicines using Llama 3.1.
+- **Chatbot Module**: Handles user queries related to medicines using a LLM.
 - **Medicine Database Module**: Provides information about medicines.